Gulfy034/SKYA_Project_DEMO/README.md

 ~# crack.me is a normal file on your <%skyadir%>, just keep delete it and do not trying to export/hook this on-using file.

-if the some game character are doing abnormal actions (as well as the character instand of your appearence), please force-shutdown the game and follow your manual to clean/reset your save-file, ~ or you will be `get-ECHO`ed! gff-hehehehheh!
+if the some game character are doing abnormal actions (as well as the character instand of your appearence), please force-shutdown the game and follow your manual to clean/reset your save-file, ~ or you will be `get-ECHO`ed! gff-hehehehheh!:trollface:
 <!--be aware of the character that is called 'the bugbear'-->

 ------------------------------